-It also provides you to customize and modify the system according to your requirements eliminating the dependencies on IT departments to perform manual coding changes.
+It also provides you to customize and modify the system according to your requirements eliminating the dependency on IT departments to perform manual coding changes.
 The WebTops give you access to numerous amount of widgets making navigation through the system much easier.

-Documentum Web Publisher is a web-based application that also provides the simplification of navigation through the system.
+Documentum Web Publisher is a web-based application that also provides simplification of navigation through the system.
 Web publisher has the capability to automate the creation and publication of documents.
 It uses the Content Server of Documentum to store and process content into repositories and EMC’s Site Caching Services (SCS) of Documentum in order to publish the content to the web.

 Digital Asset Management (DAM) also known as Media Assets Management (MAM), Rich Assets Management (RAM) System.
 DAMA system can be implemented via hosting software using product suits or can be installed via deployment.